DecisiveAI/staging-mdai-docs-v2/content/quickstart/pipelines.md

 ## Step 1: Generate Log Data

 ### 1. Use synthetics for log generation
-We've built in some sythetics that will emulate log generation.
+We've built in some synthetics that will emulate log generation.
 Go to our Configs repo > [synthetics](https://github.com/DecisiveAI/configs/tree/main/synthetics) directory and copy the log generators into your working directory.

 ### 2. Deploy log generators to your cluster